 What are tags for YouTube?

-YouTube Tags are words and phrases you can include in your YouTube videos’ description.
+YouTube Tags are words and phrases you can include in the descriptions of your YouTube videos.
 They let your viewers, and YouTube, know what your videos are about and can help them rank higher in the platform’s search results.

 YouTube tags help YouTube grasp your video’s content and context.
-This way, YouTube can understand your video’s topic and category, and associate it with similar content, which can amplify your video’s reach.
+This way, YouTube can understand your video’s topic and category, and associate it with similar content — which can amplify your video’s reach.
 The rise of semantic search has made YouTube tags less important over time, but they're still a strategic element you can use to your advantage.

 YouTube Tags Best Practices